The Tiger and the Pussycat

 Il Tigre, internationally released as The Tiger and the Pussycat, is a 1967 Italian comedy film directed by Dino Risi.
 For his performance, Vittorio Gassman won the David di Donatello for best actor; the film also won the David di Donatello for best producer.

 Plot

 In Rome, Francesco Vincenzini is married and has recently become a grandfather.
 The teenaged son of Francesco tries to kill himself after his affections are rejected by Carolina, a beautiful art student.

 Francesco decides to confront the young woman and condemn what she has done.
 Instead, he is seduced by her.
 His fling with Carolina makes him feel young again, but he begins to neglect his family and his work.

-Invited to run off to Paris with her, Francesco writes a farewell letter to his wife, Esperia, and leaves for the train station.
+Invited to run off to Paris with Carolina, Francesco writes a farewell letter to his wife, Esperia, and leaves for the train station.
 At the last minute, he comes to his senses and decides to return home where Esperia pretends that she did not read his letter.